metabase/metabase/docs/configuring-metabase/slack.md

 ## Save your changes in Metabase

 In Metabase, click on the **Save changes** button and that’s it!
 Metabase will automatically run a quick test to check that the API token and your dedicated Slack channel are working properly.
 If something goes wrong, it'll give you an error message.

----

-## Next: configuring Metabase

-There are a few other settings you configure in Metabase.
-[Learn how](08-configuration-settings).

 [dashboard-subscriptions]: ../dashboards/subscriptions.md